alecreates/The-Scale-Bot/README.md

-## Description
+## About The Scale Bot

 Welcome to The Scale Bot!
 This website is a practice tool for musicians to practice their scales out of order.

 The site is accessible through:

   [The Scale Bot](https://thescalebot.com)